 }

-There are multiple reasons for the previous code to fail.
-Indeed, other applications running on the machine could change the file between the check and the File.Open
+This code can fail for several reasons.
+Another application running on the same machine could modify the file between the check and the File.Open call:

 - The file can be deleted by another application (including the antivirus)